maticnetwork/whitepaper/README.md

 ## Actors {#actors}

-Matic ecosystem will have the following actors :
+The Matic ecosystem will have the following actors :

 1. End Users
-2. The Dapp developers : Developers will be the businesses who would be using Plasma Matic to scale their applications and provide a better UI/UX to their end users
+2. DApp developers : Developers will be the businesses who would be using Plasma Matic to scale their applications and provide a better UI/UX to their end users
 3. Stakers : The stakers will play a very important role in the Matic Network.
 These stakers validate the transactions and propose checkpoints on the mainchain using PoS consensus mechanism with ⅔ majority.
-They also choose Delegates amongst themselves which satisfy a certain criteria to act as block producers.
+They also choose Delegates amongst themselves, who satisfy a certain criteria, to act as block producers.
-4. Delegates : These are block producers chosen by Stakers who enable faster blockchain generation times.
+4. Delegates : These are block producers chosen by Stakers who in turn enable faster blockchain generation times.
 They have to provide a large stake as well as satisfy various criteria such as KYC to be nominated as delegates.

 ## Consensus {#con}